-Little is known about the functional role of SOX2 in adult lingual epithelium, as well as the connection, if any, between HH signaling and SOX2.
-Specifically, we wanted to investigate if the interaction of these two factors is crucial for taste bud homeostasis.
+Little is known about the functional role of SOX2 in adult lingual epithelium, or about the connection, if any, between HH signaling and SOX2.
+Specifically, we wanted to investigate whether the interaction of these two factors is crucial for taste bud homeostasis.
 Previously, we showed that SHH overexpression in K14+ progenitors of the adult non-taste epithelium results in elevated SOX2 levels, and these ectopic patches of high SHH/SOX2 expression coincide with the development of ectopic taste buds (Castillo et al., 2014).
 These findings suggested that the mechanism by which SHH regulates taste bud homeostasis is by increasing SOX2 expression levels.

 In the present study, we demonstrate that SOX2 is downstream of the HH signaling cascade and that SOX2 is essential for translating HH activity into the appropriate cellular output (Fig. 8A).
-We show that HH signaling inhibition results in rapid downregulation of SOX2 in both taste progenitors and intragemmal taste bud cells, disrupting taste cell fate (Fig. 8B).
-Additionally, Sox2 conditional deletion in lingual progenitor cells promotes taste cell death, prevents differentiation of taste cells and lingual keratinocytes, and expands the undifferentiated progenitor cell population.
-Finally, we demonstrate that SHH functions as a mitogen rather than a pro-taste bud differentiation factor in the absence of SOX2 (Fig.8C).
+We show that HH signaling inhibition results in rapid downregulation of SOX2 in both taste progenitors and IG taste bud cells, disrupting taste cell fate (Fig. 8B).
+Additionally, Sox2 conditional deletion in lingual progenitor cells promotes taste cell death, prevents